Staedtler Ergosoft Colored Pencils

 Usability and durability – 5/5

 This is where these really shine.
 With the break-resistant 3mm lead, ergosoft ultra-soft non-slip grip, and reinforced protective coating, these are meant to last for a long time and feel comfortable while doing it.
 The comfortable grip makes blending and other potentially laborious work fluid and worry-free and the unique shape helps to maintain user control.
+This combination of tough features means that these are good for classroom settings where they might go through a lot of abuse.

 Packaging and presentation – 4/5

-As already mentioned, the pencils themselves come in a triangular shape and have a ergosoft grip to them, which really makes them stand out.
+As already mentioned, the pencils themselves come in a triangular shape and have an ergosoft grip to them, which really makes them stand out.
 They are coated in their respected color and labeled with a white stamp.
 They come in a patented Staedtler stand-up box that, while not as aesthetically pleasing as, say, a wooden box, does a good job of protecting the pencil and is also quite handy for moving around the various offerings.

 Cost – 4/5

 Despite these pencils technically not being part of Staedtler’s “premium” line, the price still creeps up there.
 Expect to pay in the mid-range, which is significantly higher than what you’ll pay for their cheaper, standard line.
-However, these pencils are meant to last and even beyond that they produce much better color so the increase in cost is understandable.
+However, these pencils are meant to last and even beyond that, they produce much better color so the increase in cost is understandable.

 Overall ranking – 4/5